Trincomalee is one of Ampersand's Top 10 Summer Holiday Destinations in Asia.

-Trincomalee, the largest town on Sri Lanka's eastern coast, spreads across a number of rocky promontories surrounding a beautiful harbour and bay.
-The Portuguese, the Dutch, the king of Kandy, the French and the English repeatedly fought over this strategically-located harbour, which ultimately even served as a base for the Allied fleet in World War II.
-Trincomalee offers some of the best beaches in the country, especially in the northern stretch of 'Trinco', known as Nilaweli, where shallow beach goes up to half a mile into the sea.
-Towards sunset, the town comes to life around Dutch Bay.
+The largest town on Sri Lanka's up-and-coming eastern coast, Trincomalee spreads across a number of rocky promontories surrounding a beautiful harbour and bay.
+The Portuguese, the Dutch, the King of Kandy, the French and the English all repeatedly fought over this strategically-located harbour, which ultimately even served as a base for the Allied fleet in World War II.

 Features in the following itineraries